amurgola/ResonantJs/README.md

 </html>
 ```

-That's it!
-Your counter will automatically update the DOM and persist to localStorage.
+That's it.
+Your counter automatically updates the DOM and persists to localStorage.

 ---

-## ⏱️ Build a Todo in 5 minutes
+## Build a Todo App in 5 Minutes

-Copy‑paste the snippet below into an `.html` file and open it in your browser.
+Copy and paste the snippet below into an `.html` file and open it in your browser.

 ```html
 <!doctype html>